IRL2/nanover-docs/source/concepts/applications.rst

 Update index
 ~~~~~~~~~~~~

-If the client needs more precise knowledge of which of its updates have already
+If a client needs more precise knowledge of which of its updates have already
-been received and rebroadcast to all clients, it can choose to maintain an
+been accepted by the server and broadcast to clients, it can choose to maintain an
 incrementing count of sent updates and store this in the shared state under
 an ``update.index.<USER_ID>`` key.
 The client can then compare the remotely
-received updates to this value with its internal count.
+received updates to this internal count.

 .. _trajectory-application: